 - Loss of feeling

 - Vision problems

 Get a Lawyer’s Help to Get an MRI

 It’s a good idea for victims to consult with an attorney after a car accident that was not their fault.
 They can help clients navigate the confusing insurance claim process and gather all of the information necessary to get fair compensation.

 Lawyers also work with a vast network of professionals in many fields, including medicine.
 There may be some cases when a victim doesn’t have a doctor, or their doctor doesn’t feel an MRI is necessary.
 Personal injury attorneys can often help their clients get the medical help they need, including MRI scans.

 The cost of the MRI will be included in a compensation claim filed by the attorney, along with any other diagnostic tests and treatment.
-And the attorneys at Hipskind & McAninch continue to work for their clients even after an accident settlement is reached.
+Our St Louis car accident lawyers continue to work for their clients even after an accident settlement is reached.
 They regularly work to negotiate with doctors and insurance companies to have the cost of an MRI and other uncovered medical bills reduced for their clients.

 How MRI Helps Injury Claim